chrisvoll/s3-photo-resizer/README.md

-S3 Photo Resizer
+Resize, crop, and cache photos from Amazon S3.

 # Description

-Pull an image from from S3 and resize/crop/cache it.
-This depends on ImageMagick for the fastest possible resizing, and Amazon's S3 SDK for PHP for S3 integration.
+Pull an image from from S3 and resize/crop it.
+This script depends on ImageMagick for the fastest possible resizing, and Amazon's S3 SDK.
 Files are cached locally and served using .htaccess or PHP.

 Please keep in mind that this script is NOT the best way to do this.
-See [here](http://www.binarymoon.co.uk/2010/11/timthumb-cdn-amazon-s3-good/) for details on what else you can do, from the creator of timthumb.
-This script is good for if you're only using S3 to save on storage space (though there's nothing stopping you from putting Cloudfront in front of this for CDN benefits).
+See [here](http://www.binarymoon.co.uk/2010/11/timthumb-cdn-amazon-s3-good/) for details on what else you can do, from someone who knows a lot more about this than I do.
+This script is good for if you're only using S3 to save on storage space, and I wouldn't recommend using it for large sites with a lot of photos and a lot of users (though there's nothing stopping you from putting Cloudfront in front of this for CDN benefits).

 # Usage